robwilliams/cowtown/index.md

  <h2><p>
-   If You - Like Me - Love Music, You'll Want to
+   If You - Like Me - Love Music, You'll Want to...
    </p> </h2>
    </p> </h2>
-   <h4><p> Avoid B.S. and Only Work with The Very Best Teacher You Can Find, so that You Can:
+   <h4><p>...Avoid B.S. and Only Work with The Very Best Teacher You Can Find, so that You Can:
    <ul>
   <li>Find out why you are slow and clumsy - and how fix it, Forever.</li>
   <li>Transform Your Stumbling-Blocks into Stepping-Stones,</li>